History of rugby union matches between Australia and Wales: History

 In the first 70 years, Wales won six of the eight matches.
-Over the next 10 years it was fairly even, but since the first World Cup in 1987, Australia has dominated by 24 wins to 5.
+Over the next 10 years it was fairly even, but since the first World Cup in 1987, Australia has dominated by 26 wins to 6.
 The 2006 match ended in the second highest-scoring draw of all time, 29–29.

 Australia snatched victory in the inaugural James Bevan Trophy test match 29–23 with a last minute try at the Telstra Stadium in Sydney on 26 May 2007.
 They followed this up with a 31–0 victory at Suncorp Stadium in Brisbane.

 Wales captured the trophy the following year with a 21–18 victory in Cardiff, but since then it remained in Australian hands with 13 consecutive wins.
 Three victories in Cardiff in 2009–11 were followed up by a 3–0 series win in Australia in 2012, all by narrow margins.
 In the return match at Cardiff, Australia once again won with a last minute try.

 The 2011 Rugby World Cup brought Australia and Wales together again for another third-place play-off, and once again it was a close finish, with Australia claiming third place in a reversal of the first World Cup in 1987, when Wales won the play-off 22–21.

 Wales ended a run of 13 consecutive defeats against Australia on 10 November 2018, winning 9–6.
-They have since defeated Australia 29–25 in the 2019 Rugby World Cup, and 29–28 in Cardiff on 20 November 2021.
+They have since defeated Australia 29–25 in the 2019 Rugby World Cup, 29–28 in Cardiff on 20 November 2021 and a record 40–6 in the 2023 Rugby World Cup.